Live events in Microsoft Stream

 Live events in Microsoft 365

 You can create a live event in Stream, Microsoft Teams or Yammer — wherever your audience, team, or community resides.
 Attendees can participate in real time, with high-definition (HD) video and interactive discussion, or catch up later with powerful AI features that unlock the content of the event recording.
-Seamless integration across Office 365 means that you can use Stream to deliver highly produced, studio-quality events.
+Seamless integration across Microsoft 365 means that you can use Stream to deliver highly produced, studio-quality events.
 Learn more about live events in Microsoft 365.

 Ensure that users you want to be able to create live events have the granted permissions required to create a live event.